-Partner Institutions: This project involves collaboration between the University of Kansas, Arizona State University, and Lawrence Public Schools (LPS).
+Partner Institutions: This project involved collaboration between the University of Kansas, Arizona State University, and Lawrence Public Schools (LPS).

-Purpose: This project will focus on continued implementation and testing of the Comprehensive, Integrated, Three-tiered (CI3T) Prevention Research Project in the Lawrence Public Schools.
-The CI3T model of prevention blends the principles of response to intervention and positive behavior interventions and supports with a validated program focused on developing students' social skillsets.
-The partners will work together to examine newly installed district- and school-level system changes designed to create positive learning environments and increase academic achievement for all students, including those with emotional behavioral disorders.
-The partnership will install and evaluate initial implementation of the CI3T model and will also develop procedures to ensure the partnership will continue after the grant funding concludes.
+Purpose: This project focused on continued implementation and testing of the Comprehensive, Integrated, Three-tiered (Ci3T) Prevention Research Project in LPS.
+The Ci3T model of prevention blends the principles of response to intervention and positive behavior interventions and supports with a validated program focused on developing students' social skillsets.
+The partners worked together to examine newly installed district- and school-level system changes designed to create positive learning environments and increase academic achievement for all students, including those with emotional behavioral disorders.
+The partnership installed and evaluated initial implementation of the Ci3T model and also developed procedures to ensure the partnership continues after the grant funding concludes.

-Partnership Activities: The partners will monitor CI3T implementation, attending specifically to treatment integrity (to assess plan implementation) and social validity (to assess stakeholders' views of the goals, procedures, and outcomes).
-Researchers will use universal screening data to examine overall school level performance over time and to detect and support students for whom primary prevention efforts are insufficient.
-For those students, evidence-based strategies and practices as well as more intensive intervention will be required.
-The partnership will conduct four studies to explore CI3T implementation with a focus on treatment integrity, social validity, screening, teacher efficacy, and future professional development needs.
-Researchers will complete a set of descriptive studies (with some involving longitudinal data, surveys, and focus groups).
+Partnership Activities: The partners monitored Ci3T implementation, attending specifically to treatment integrity (to assess plan implementation) and social validity (to assess stakeholders' views of the goals, procedures, and outcomes).
+Researchers used universal screening data to examine overall school level performance over time and to detect and support students for whom primary prevention efforts are insufficient.
+For those students, evidence-based strategies and practices as well as more intensive intervention have been required.
+The partnership conducted four studies to explore Ci3T implementation with a focus on treatment integrity, social validity, screening, teacher efficacy, and future professional development needs.
+Researchers completed a set of descriptive studies (with some involving longitudinal data, surveys, and focus groups).

-Setting: This project will take place in a small urban district in the state of Kansas.
+Setting: This project took place in a small urban district in the state of Kansas.

-Population/Sample: The sample for this study will include approximately 12,000 students and over 1,000 teachers from 20 schools from PreK to Grade 12.
+Population/Sample: The sample for this study included approximately 12,000 students and over 1,000 teachers from 20 schools from PreK to Grade 12.

-Data Analytic Strategy: The research team will use descriptive and inferential statistics in this project to assess CI3T implementation fidelity, social validity and response from stakeholders, and screening processes used by schools.
-Analyses will involve mean scores comparisons, analysis of variance comparing continuous variables, chi-square tests comparing categorical variables, Pearson correlation coefficients examining relations between variables of interest, and effect-size calculations examining the magnitude of differences between mean scores being compared.
-Data gathered from the focus groups will be analyzed using qualitative techniques, including constant comparative procedures.
+Data Analytic Strategy: The research team used descriptive and inferential statistics in this project to assess Ci3T implementation fidelity, social validity and response from stakeholders, and screening processes used by schools.
+Analyses involved mean scores comparisons, analysis of variance comparing continuous variables, chi-square tests comparing categorical variables, Pearson correlation coefficients examining relations between variables of interest, and effect-size calculations examining the magnitude of differences between mean scores being compared.
+Data gathered from the focus groups were analyzed using qualitative techniques, including constant comparative procedures.

-Outcomes: The partnership will implement the CI3T model of prevention with fidelity in all 20 LPS schools.
-Researchers will also identify barriers to implementation and address high quality professional development that is available to support teachers.
-Other expected outcomes include greater student academic, behavior, and social success in school.
-Researchers plan to disseminate their progress to support the development of other partnerships nationwide.
+Outcomes: The partnership implemented the Ci3T model of prevention with fidelity in all 20 LPS schools.
+Researchers also identified barriers to implementation and provided high quality professional development to support teachers.

 Journal article, monograph, or newsletter